 - the clarity of the project goals and the means by which they will be achieved.

-Candidates for Hays-Brandeis Fellowships must be nominated by the institution from which they will receive (or have received) their undergraduate degrees, and internal institutional deadlines will usually be several weeks before the national deadline.
-Columbia University undergraduates should contact Gabo Camnitzer in the School of the Arts for information about internal application procedures.
+Candidates for Hays-Brandeis Fellowships must be nominated by the institution from which they will receive (or have received) their undergraduate degrees, students may not apply directly to this program.

 Columbia students may apply for nomination by accessing the application throughout the Hays-Brandeis website and submitting their application materials for the deadline stated below.
 Letters of recommendation should be submitted directly by references to firstname.lastname@example.org by the internal deadline as well, along with the candidate submitting a copy of all relevant collegiate transcripts and, for candidates submitting proposals in the visual arts or art conservation only - please submit work samples directly to email@example.com as well.